Hipomenes/hipomenes.github.io/_posts/2018-10-08-masters-of-outlines.md

 by means of cumbersome paratexts or typographical aids: the Hebrew and the Babylonian Talmud were organized in a one-level structure of sections.
 Editorial outlining seized the Scripture only at the time of Eusebius of Caesarea.
 The famed
-Biblical scholars divided the Gospels in thematic sections, but the current chapter structure was created much later: in 13th-century Paris, by Hugh of Saint-Cher.
+Biblical scholar divided the Gospels in thematic sections, but the current chapter structure was created much later: in 13th-century Paris, by Hugh of Saint-Cher.
 Compared to these age-old traditions, the numbering of versicles is a recent fad---the mid-16th-century--- and it's hard to